KevinFasusi/supplychainpy/CONTRIBUTING.md

 ```
 $ git clone https://github.com/<name-of-your-repo>/supplychainpy
 ```
-and create a branch.
+And create a branch.
 Use a descriptive name for the branch for example:

 ```
 $ git checkout -b 203-add-olap-etl